GoOnlineTools/CDN/blog/readme.md

-This directory is hosting images of goonlinetools blog
+This directory is for hosting images of goonlinetools blog